Welcome to Project Stella

 Because of the solid foundation the Novotny’s built, Project Stella is able to reach other families affected by AML, such as Christina and Joe Siders.
 Christina and Joe have teamed up with Project Stella to fuel cures for their 4-year-old daughter, Ella, who’s being treated for Stella’s mutation of AML.

-In addition to the $2,019,000 we raised, our partnership with the Children's Cancer Research Fund generated an additional $1.25 million grant to provide treatment for the first 10 patients once the CAR-T clinical trial is approved in early 2024.
+In addition to the $2,115,000 that was raised for research and the development of a new CAR-T Immunotherapy, our partnership with the Children's Cancer Research Fund (CCRF) generated an additional $1,375,000 in grants which will provide the full cost of treatment for the first 10-12 patients enrolled in the CAR-T clinical trial approved on May 17, 2024, by the FDA.
 In large part, this grant was made possible by the Shook Foundation’s incredibly generous $900,000 gift to CCRF for this purpose.
+In all, $3.5 million has been given to support Project Stella research.

-We need an additional $500,000 in funding to support ongoing work in advancing and supporting the upcoming clinical trial and the pursuit of two additional targets, PRAME & WT1.
+In December of 2023, we announced a need for an additional $500,000 in funding needed to support ongoing work in advancing and supporting the clinical trial and the pursuit of two additional targets, PRAME & WT1.
 Dr. Meshinchi and his team have found that these targets are present in 30 to 40% of all pediatric AML patients.
+Thanks to generous Project Stella donors this goal was met by June of 2024.
+Additionally, the Meshinchi Lab has recently been awarded a significant grant from the Washington Research Fund to be used to pursue these targets.
+Again, none of this would have been possible without the resources provided by ProjectStella enabling Dr. Meshinchi and his team to focus on these rare diseases.

 As parent advocates and sponsors of this website; we do not have any paid employees and 100% of all donations go directly to this vital research via Fred Hutch’s donation links.